HillsMakan/sydneyhillsmakan/src/content/partner/tokyoden.md

 cuisine:
   - Japanese
 region:
-  - Burwood
-  - New South Wales
+  - New South Wales - Australia
-  - Australia
 discount_pct: 0
 discount_text: Free drinks for all you can eat dine in when you show your member card
 ---